Māori and Pasifika in the service sector

 Other useful information

-ServiceIQ has been involved with a number of research projects in collaboration with Ako Aotearoa.
-The Pasifika Success in workplace settings report (almost finalised) shows the interventions that employers can make with Pasifika trainees to improve successful completions of programmes within workplace training.
+ServiceIQ has been involved with research projects in collaboration with Ako Aotearoa.
+The Pasifika Learner Success in Workplace Settings report shows the interventions that employers can make with Pasifika trainees to improve successful completions of programmes within workplace training.

 A model for successful Māori learners in workplace settings shows how Māori apprentices approach learning in the workplace and how this may provide guidance for employers to more successful outcomes.